SilkRose/Pony/stories/script-kitty/script-kitty-meta.md

 Rarity's cat Opal is really good at hacking.
 (EqG)

 ## Description:
+Rarity's cat Opalescence hacks into a coffee machine for her friends.
+Things get a little more dubious from there…

+Thanks to [Majin Syeekoh](https://www.fimfiction.net/user/163937/Majin+Syeekoh) for pre-reading.

 ## Short Description:
+Rarity's cat Opalescence hacks into a coffee machine for her friends.
+Things get a little more dubious from there…

 ## Ideas:
 - First she hacks a coffee machine to make it work.